Rahul8243/IPL_Winner_Predictor/README.md

 The **IPL Winner Predictor** is a machine learning–powered system that estimates the **real-time winning probability** of an IPL match during the second innings.

-It dynamically adapts to match conditions using inputs such as:
+It dynamically adapts to match conditions using:

 - Batting Team
 - Bowling Team